 Finextra: RSRCHXchange connects with Substantive Research Daily Briefings

-Prices will continue moving in 2019, and we will learn where the greatest disparities between sellside pricing and buyside perception of value exist.
+Prices and budgets are moving lower in 2019, and we will learn where the greatest disparities between sellside pricing and buyside perception of value exist.
 Many buyside firms’ ex post valuations have been materially lower than the banks’ expectations – how long will they subsidise this business if the money coming in is even lower than their modest projections?
 Does quality win out, or do we lose a large number of the best analysts as the market takes time to clear efficiently?